AilieOHagan/Get-Preservation-Ready/README.md

 3. The cards, called 'Passages', are clustered into 6 categories: Recipe , Collection , Model , Practical Tool , Experience , and Story.
 Double click to open the relevant passage you wish to edit.
 This will open a dialogue box at the side of the screen.
 Any text within single square brackets [ ] can be edited as desired, to update the advice for your users.
 <img width="1184" alt="image" src="https://github.com/user-attachments/assets/70c97479-4eff-4475-b7cd-89d41c57766b" />

+4. To link a new word to the Glossary, type ->Glossary after the word, and wrap a double square bracket [[   ]] around them.
+For example, writing [[preservation->Glossary]] will result in a clickable word 'preservation' that will take the user to the Glossary.

-4. Once you are happy with your changes, you will find the option to 'Publish to File' under the Build tab.
+5. Once you are happy with your changes, you will find the option to 'Publish to File' under the Build tab.
 <img width="467" alt="image" src="https://github.com/user-attachments/assets/57370e3d-d650-42f6-8ec3-a17e262fa9b5" />

 This tool may also be used 'as is', either by embedding the code directly from GitHub, or downloading the Get-Preservation-Ready.html file.
 It will display in any HTML reader with javascript enabled.